app-generator/docs-old/products/flask-apps/material-kit.md

 ## ✨ UI Assets and Templates

-The project comes with a modern UI fully migrated and usable with Django Template Engine.
+The project comes with a modern UI fully migrated and usable with Flask Template Engine.

 ### 👉 Page Templates